Fairfax lookout, North Head

 As a perfect end to your special day, you and your partner can indulge in a romantic overnight stay at the nearby Q Station, where you can enjoy a sleep-in and late breakfast on the terrace the next day.
 If you’re up for more adventure in the evening before you leave, the ghost tour of the historic Quarantine Station is a must-do.

-North Head is also a great spot to enjoy the famous Sydney fireworks on New Year’s Eve.
+North Head is also a great spot to enjoy the famous Sydney fireworks on New Year’s Eve and is historically a favourite spot to watch the start of the Boxing Day Sydney to Hobart Yacht race.
 Far from the hectic city crowds, North Head is a fantastic place to count down the new year in style.

 - in Sydney Harbour National Park in the Sydney and surrounds region